|Maps of Ancient America

-According to the Chusmash Indians of California, Mu was the west coast of
+According to the Chumash Indians of California, Mu was the west coast of

 the Americas.
 According to the legends, the west coast of Mu sunk into

-and Aztecan/Atlantis as possibly one and the same continental mass that went
+Americas, and Aztecan/Atlantis as possibly one and the same continental

-this may have given place to the rumor of the entire "place" being gone??
+doubt this may have given place to the rumor of the entire "place" being